Redbone Celebrity Tournament Series

 January 23 & 24, 2012

-Favorable weather conditions with winds from the southeast at 12-15 MPH and seas of 2-4' made for another solid turnout in the 23rd Annual Capt.
-Al Flutie OVER THE HILL RIP-OFF Sailfish Tournament out of Gary Dunn's Oceanview Inn and Sports Pub in Islamorada.
-The one day competition kicked off on Monday evening, January 23rd with fishing all day on Tuesday the 24th boasting a total of 65 anglers competing on 24 boats.
+Favorable weather conditions with winds from the southeast at 12-15 mph and seas of 2-4' made for another solid turnout in the 23rd edition of the Capt.
+Al Flutie OVER THE HILL RIP-OFF Sailfish Tournament held annually at Gary Dunn's Oceanview Inn and Sports Pub in Islamorada.
+Nothing seems to diminish the energy and spirit of the 'Old Farts' in the only known sailfish tournament in the world dedicated to anglers fifty years of age or older and this year, 65 anglers on 24 boats took the challenge vowing to 'Help Catch the Cure for Cystic Fibrosis.'

-At day's end the scoring and the Winner's Circle had Criscola and Prestifilippo the Grand Champions with a total of five sailfish releases.
-Frank Criscola also took the High Point Angler trophy as the single angler with the most releases at five.
-Anglers P.J. and Bobby Milazzo took Second Place on board the "PLAY BABY' with four releases guided by Captains Benny Spaulding and Sam Milazzo and Mate Jody Spaulding.
-The four releases on board the 'DROP BACK' held up to give anglers John Fuechsel, Brian Reynolds and Gary Salyers a Third Place finish guided by Capt.
-Jon Reynolds and Mate Gary Salyers.
+Here's how Jayanna scored it: Frank Criscola and Joe Prestifilippo the Grand Champions with five sailfish releases and Criscola also the High Point Angler having caught and released all five of those fish.
+(It pays to be on the right side of the boat at the right time.)
+Anglers P.J. and Bobby Milazzo took Second Place on board the 'PLAYBABY' with four releases guided by Captains Benny Spaulding and Sam Milazzo and Mate Jody Spaulding.
+Four releases on board the 'DROPBACK' held up to give anglers John Fuechsel, Brian Reynolds and Gary Salyers a Third Place finish guided by Capt.
+Jon Reynolds.